juliangruber/level-condition/README.md

 Register a success function that gets called with all values when the check was successful.

+If you don't pass callback, a thunk/continuable is returned.

 ## Installation

 With [npm](https://npmjs.org) do: